agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 spend it better?

 One of my friends got a great offer for a software developer position in the midwest and was reluctant to negotiate.
-He asked me, "I have no kids, I have a house, my wife and I don't need anything.
+He asked me, "I have no kids, and I have a house.
+My wife and I don't need anything.
 Should I still negotiate?"
 I encouraged him to do so anyway.
 With just a few emails he got a larger signing bonus[^3] which, true to his ideals, he donated to charity.